Building a JavaScript "Runtime" for AJAX Navigation and Traditional Page Loads

 });

-Even with this change the code still fails because the onPageEnter hook fires before the component is mounted.
+Even with this change the code still fails because the onPageLoad hook fires before the component is mounted.

 Initially I tried awaiting app.mount() and the process() call inside the MutationObserver, but this still resulted in a race condition.
-Because the observer processes nodes asynchronously, we cannot reliably wait for it before mounting the Vue instance.
+Because the observer processes nodes asynchronously, we cannot reliably wait for it before triggering the page hooks.

 The solution is to remove the MutationObserver entirely and handle DOM processing manually after the morphdom operation.